Oakden, Addison and Kemp

 The firm also took on the design of a massive project, the 12 storey Australian Property Investment Co.
 Building (together with John Beswicke) in Elizabeth Street, amongst the tallest in the world in 1889.
 Later known as the APA building, it was Australia's tallest building until 1912, and Melbourne's tallest until 1929.
 It was also designed in the new Queen Anne fashion, the tall spikes and spires of the roof adding to its verticality.

 The next year they designed the more conventional, but still tall, premises for the YMCA headquarters, with its mansard roofs and internal hall.
 The YMCA never occupied it, due to the financial crash of the 1890s, which also curtailed the work of the firm.

+Addison had started a Brisbane branch in about 1886, and designed separately after 1888 though under the name of the firm, and was responsible for a series of designs that are still landmarks in Brisbane.
+He left teh partnership to establish his own practice there in 1892, the Melbourne firm becoming Oakden & Kemp.
+This firm lasted a few more years during the depression, by after Kemp moved to Sydney in 1895, the partnership was dissolved in 1896.
+Kemp later returned to Melbourne, and partnered with Beverley Ussher to create Ussher & Kemp in 1899, popularising the local version of the Queen Anne (or Edwardian or Federation) villa with numerous outstanding designs until Ussher died in 1908.
+In 1900 Oakden took on Cedric Henry Ballantyne to become Oakden & Ballantyne, until Oakden died in 1917.